 By 2010, I completed my comprehensive training in Pilates by Balanced Body University.
 I have integrated Pilates into my physical therapy practice from that point on.
 I also taught private Pilates sessions and a group seniors’ class.

 The needs of my patients and my own pregnancy led me into the realm of women’s health, including breastfeeding issues, and prenatal and postpartum rehabilitation and Pilates.
-I took continuing education courses for prenatal and postpartum Pilates, prenatal yoga as rehab, prenatal and postpartum conditions (with Herman and Wallace), and pelvic floor courses (Herman and Wallace).
+I took continuing education courses for prenatal and postpartum Pilates, prenatal yoga as rehab, prenatal and postpartum conditions (with Herman and Wallace), and pelvic floor rehabiliation courses (Herman and Wallace).

 My next destination was Connecticut for two and a half years where I started planning my Mommy and Me Pilates group class in 2013.
 Eventually, the path led to Asheville, my landing pad.

-I am beyond content living in the mountains with my husband, 2 kids, 3 cats, and 5 chickens!
+I love living in the mountains with my husband, 2 kids, 3 cats, and 5 chickens!
 San Diego was my playground for running, road biking, swimming (lap and open water), fishing, surfing, and snowboarding.
 Connecticut was the start of my family.
 Asheville is my happy home for running (road and trail), biking (more mountain biking), swimming, and hiking.
 I also enjoy knitting, sewing, reading, and have a real gardening problem.

 I’m happy to bring physical therapy with Pilates to Asheville.
 Thank you for taking the time to learn about me.
 I hope to get to learn about you!